ml-explore/mlx-examples/llms/mlx_lm/LORA.md

 ## Fuse and Upload

-You can generate a fused model with the low-rank adapters included using the `mlx_lm.fuse` command.
-This command also optionally allows you to upload the fused model to the Hugging Face Hub.
+You can generate a model fused with the low-rank adapters using the `mlx_lm.fuse` command.
+This command also allows you to upload the fused model to the Hugging Face Hub.

 To see supported options run: